 September 14th, 2012

-READY FOR WINTEROptimize Mobility, Preserve Infrastructure, Strengthen the Economy, by Catherine Higgins.
+READY FOR WINTEROptimize Mobility, Preserve Infrastructure, by Catherine Higgins.

 The extensive and careful work done in the Body Shop and Heavy Equipment Shop prolongs the life UDOT’s fleet and conserves funding.